Thumbstop

 But your promise can’t be fluffy.

-As the researchers wrote, “the value of any customer promise is precisely that it is a guarantee, which requires that the customer be able to determine that the promise was fulfilled.”
+The researchers wrote, “the value of any customer promise is precisely that it is a guarantee, which requires that the customer be able to determine that the promise was fulfilled.”

-For example, when I bought my first True Classic product, I was excited to test it out—”Okay,” I said to myself, “Let’s see if this shirt actually fits better.”
+For example, when I bought my first True Classic product, I was excited to test it out.
+“Okay,” I said to myself, “Let’s see if this shirt actually fits better.”

 ⚔️ Your quest ⚔️